wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Statics Analysis/Concurrent Systems.md

  $\LARGE \sum{\vec{F_y}}​=0$
  $\LARGE \sum{F_x}​=0$ ; $\LARGE \sum{F_y}​=0$ ; $\LARGE \sum{F_z}​=0$

+###### Translational Equilibrium
+In a concurrent system, translational equilibrium occurs when the vector sum of all forces acting on the body equals zero (∑𝐹=0∑F=0).
+This ensures that there is no net acceleration and the body will either remain at rest or move with constant velocity.
+###### Rotational Equilibrium
+Rotational equilibrium in a concurrent system typically involves less complexity regarding torque since any forces acting through the same point do not create torque about that point.
+Thus, if the forces are truly concurrent, the body does not experience rotational effects due to these forces.
+However, this assumption depends strictly on the perfect concurrency of all force vectors at a single point, which is an idealized scenario.
 ### Calculating the Vector Sum of Forces
 Each force is resolved into its component vectors along established axes (typically, x, y, and z axes in three-dimensional systems).
 	This involves decomposing each force into its horizontal and vertical components, using trigonometry based on the angle the force makes with the reference axes.